PixelsCommander/Propeller/README.md

 ####or zero-dependancy library
     new Propeller(nodeOrSelector, options)

+##Performance
+Propeller uses requestAnimationFrame and GPU compositing for better performance.

 ##Options
 - **Inertion** is the most valueble option.
 It is a number between 0 and 1.
 0 means no rotation after mouse was released.
 1 means infinite rotation.
 For this demo we use inertia equals to 0.99.